Scalingo/documentation/src/_posts/platform/internals/2000-01-01-consumption-reports.md

 ## Your consumption report

-Scalingo lets you follow your consumption directly in your dashboard.
-Go to [https://dashboard.scalingo.com/consumption](https://dashboard.scalingo.com/consumption) and you'll see your consumption report for the current month.
+Scalingo allows you to follow your consumption directly in your dashboard.
+Go to [https://dashboard.scalingo.com/consumption](https://dashboard.scalingo.com/consumption) and you’ll see your consumption report for the current month.

 {% assign img_url = "https://cdn.scalingo.com/documentation/screenshot_dashboard_consumption_reports.png" %}
 {% include mdl_img.html %}